Aashima02/Ex.-No.-7-Interfacing-LM35-Temperature-sensor-and-calculate-the-sensitivity-of-the-output/README.md

-# Ex.
-No. :7
-# Interfacing LM35 Temperature sensor and calculate the sensitivity of the output
+# Ex.No 7: Interfacing LM35 Temperature sensor and calculate the sensitivity of the output

-## Date: 06/11/2022
+Date: 06/11/2022

 ## AIM:
 To configure internal ADC for   LPC2148 ARM 7  for interfacing LM35 temperature sensor.